jo1li/booking/README.md

 ### Modals (Dialog)

 TL;DR
-- import a dialog component `import { FullScreenDialog } from './Dialog`.
+- import a dialog component `import { Dialog } from './Dialog`.
 - wrap your component with the Dialog component ` export default Dialog(YourComponent)`.
 - use `this.props.openDialog(<div/>)` from within `YourComponent` to launch a some content in a Dialog.

-Dialogs can be implemented using the Dialog decorators (HOC components) located in `components/Dialog`.
+Dialogs can be implemented using the Dialog decorators (higher-order components) located in `components/Dialog`.
 Dialogs can be composed into the component that will be responsible for launching the Dialog.
 The composed component will receive the `openDialog` and `closeDialog` props.
 The `openDialog` function takes one react node as an argument that will be rendered as the content of the Dialog.

-A standard dialog that is used in many places in this repo is the FullScreenDialog.
-Lets look at an example.
+A standard dialog that is used in many places in this repo is the default Dialog.
+Let's look at an example.

 ```
 import React, { Component } from 'react';
 import { compose } from 'redux';
-import { FullScreenDialog } from './Dialog';
+import { Dialog } from './Dialog';

 class UserPage extends Component {